Burning Man Project: 2011 to 2013

-On June 2, 2011, Burning Man Project was formed as a California 501(c)(3) organization.
+On June 2, 2011, Burning Man Project was formed as a California Nonprofit Corporation on June 2, 2011.
+It was approved as an IRS 501(c)(3) organization on April 18, 2012 (EIN 45-2638273).
 The formation and reorganization was contested by some of the LLC board members, but it carried through.

 In the middle of the restructuring, the nonprofit Burners Without Borders was formed on August 21, 2012.
 They describe themselves as an organization "whose goal is to unlock the creativity of local communities to solve problems that bring about meaningful change."
 The following year, two LLCs were formed to hold the various property assets of the Burning Man Project.
 Black Rock City Properties LLC was formed on November 21, 2013, and Gerlach Holdings LLC was formed shortly after on December 19, 2013.
 Together they hold properties such as the Gerlach Office and the Work Ranch.

 On December 27, 2013, Black Rock City LLC was finally made a subsidiary of the new Burning Man Project.